Global Stabilization for Causally Consistent Partial Replication: System Model

 \subsection{Causal Consistency}

 Now we provide the formal definition of causal consistency.
 Firstly, we define the happened-before relation for a pair of operations.

-\begin{definition} [Happened-before \cite{lamport1978time}] Let $e$ and $f$ be two operations ($PUT$ or $GET$). $e$ happens before $f$, denoted as $e \rightarrow f$, if and only if at least one of the following rules is satisfied: \begin{enumerate} \item $e$ and $f$ are two operations by the same client, and $e$ happens earlier than $f$ \item $e$ is a PUT($k,v$) operation and $f$ is a GET($k$) operation and GET($k$) returns the value written by $e$ \item there is another operation $g$ such that $e \rightarrow g$ and $g \rightarrow f$. \end{enumerate} \end{definition}
+\begin{definition} [Happened-before \cite{lamport1978time}] Let $e$ and $f$ be two operations ($PUT$ or $GET$). $e$ happens before $f$, denoted as $e \rightarrow f$, if and only if at least one of the following rules is satisfied: \begin{enumerate} \item $e$ and $f$ are two operations by the same client, and $e$ happens earlier than $f$ \item $e$ is a PUT($k,v$) operation, $f$ is a GET($k$) operation and GET($k$) returns the value written by $e$ \item there is another operation $g$ such that $e \rightarrow g$ and $g \rightarrow f$. \end{enumerate} \end{definition}

 The above happens-before relation defines a standard causal relationship between two operations.
-Recall that each client's PUT operation will create a new {\em version} of the key at the server.
+Recall that each client's PUT operation will create a new {\em version} of the key.

 \begin{definition} [Causal Dependency \cite{roohitavaf2017causalspartan}] Let $K$ be a version of key $k$, and $K'$ be a version of key $k'$.
-We say $K$ causally depends on $K'$, and denote it as $K \dep K'$ if and only if PUT($k',K'$) $\rightarrow$ PUT($k,K$). \end{definition}
+We say $K$ causally depends on $K'$, and denote it as $K \dep K'$ if and only if PUT($k',K'$) $\rightarrow$ PUT($k,K$).
+We use $\lnot (K\dep K')$ to denote that $K$ does not causally depend on $K'$. \end{definition}

 Now we define the meaning of visibility for a client.